-Dutch police clash with protesters in Amsterdam, Eindhoven
+Dutch police clash with anti-lockdown protesters in 2 cities

-URK, Netherlands - Dutch police clashed with protesters demonstrating against the country's lockdown in the capital, Amsterdam and the southern city of Eindhoven on Sunday, a day after rioting youths protesting the country's curfew torched a coronavirus testing facility in a Dutch fishing village.
+THE HAGUE, Netherlands - Rioters set fires in the centre of the southern Dutch city of Eindhoven and pelted police with rocks Sunday at a banned demonstration against coronavirus lockdown measures, while officers responded with tear gas and water cannons, arresting at least 55 people.

-In Amsterdam, police used a water cannon to disperse protesters taking part in a banned demonstration on a major square ringed by museums.
-Video images showed the water cannon spraying people grouped against a wall of the Van Gogh Museum.
+Police in the capital of Amsterdam also used a water cannon to disperse an outlawed anti-lockdown demonstration on a major square ringed by museums.
+Video showed police spraying people grouped against a wall of the Van Gogh Museum.

+It was the worst violence to hit the Netherlands since the pandemic began and the second straight Sunday that police clashed with protesters in Amsterdam.
+The country has been in a tough lockdown since mid-December that is due to continue at least until Feb.
+9. The government beefed up the lockdown with a 9 p.m. to 4:30 a.m. curfew that went into force on Saturday.

+“This has nothing to do with demonstrating against corona measures,” Grapperhaus said in a statement.
+“This is simply criminal behaviour; people who deliberately target police, riot police, journalists and other aid workers.”

-Police in Eindhoven used a water cannon and tear gas against a crowd of hundreds of demonstrators that also included supporters of the anti-immigrant group PEGIDA.
+In Eindhoven, 125 kilometres (78 miles) south of Amsterdam, a central square near the main railway station was littered with rocks, bicycles and shattered glass.
+The crowd of hundreds of demonstrators also was believed to include supporters of the anti-immigrant group PEGIDA, which had sought to demonstrate in the city.

-Eindhoven police said they made at least 30 arrests by late afternoon and warned people to stay away from the city centre amid the clashes.
+Eindhoven police said they made at least 55 arrests and warned people to stay away from the city centre amid the clashes.
+Trains to and from the station were halted and local media reported plundering at the station.

+A woman not involved in the protests was hospitalized after being injured by a police horse, police said.

 Video from Urk, 80 kilometres (50 miles) northeast of Amsterdam, showed youths breaking into the coronavirus testing facility near the village’s harbour before it was set ablaze Saturday night.

+The lockdown was imposed by the Dutch government to rein in the spread of the more transmissible variant of the coronavirus.

+Police said they fined more than 3,600 people nationwide for breaching the curfew that ran from 9 p.m.
+Saturday until 4:30 a.m.
+Sunday and arrested 25 people for breaching the curfew or for violence.

-The police and municipality issued a statement Sunday expressing their anger at rioting, “from throwing fireworks and stones to destroying police cars and with the torching of the test location as a deep point.”
+The police and municipal officials issued a statement Sunday expressing their anger at rioting, “from throwing fireworks and stones to destroying police cars and with the torching of the test location as a deep point.”

 “This is not only unacceptable, but also a slap in the face, especially for the local health authority staff who do all they can at the test centre to help people from Urk,” the local authorities said, adding that the curfew would be strictly enforced for the rest of the week.

-On Sunday, all that remained of the portable building used to administer coronavirus tests was a burned-out shell.
+On Sunday, all that remained of the portable testing building was a burned-out shell.

 Follow all of AP’s pandemic coverage at: